deep-khimani/DataLens-Pro-An-Auto-EDA-Web-App/README.md

 # DataLens Pro: An Auto EDA Web App

-**DataLens** is a powerful and intuitive Streamlit application that allows you to perform automatic Exploratory Data Analysis (EDA) on your CSV files with just a few clicks.
+**DataLens** is a powerful and intuitive Flask application that allows you to perform automatic Exploratory Data Analysis (EDA) on your CSV files with just a few clicks.
 Upload your data, and the app will generate a data preview, key statistics, and interactive visualizations, helping you quickly gain insights into your dataset.

 ## ✨ Features